 Building and running your app on alwaysAI can be done a few different ways, depending on the platform you want to develop on and the device you want to deploy on.
 We’ve concentrated these options in one place for your convenience and we’ll update this document as the platform evolves!

 Develop your code on whatever device you prefer.
-You can then deploy your code in the following ways:
+Read on for instructions on how to deploy your app!

-To build the app, enter the following on the command line
+To deploy the app, either locally or on an edge device, enter the following on the command line

 aai app install

 Then, simply follow the instructions that are shown on the terminal.
 You'll need to specify both a Project, as well as an installation location.
 You can choose an existing Project, or create a new one.
 If you need help working with Projects, check out this documentation.
 You can choose to run the app locally, on your development machine, or choose an edge device.
 If you select an edge device, you can choose a previously set up device, or configure a new one.